Obstacles

 Don’t offer a potential beta reader an incomplete manuscript in rough draft mode.
 If your novel’s in pieces, unfinished and unwieldy, you’re likely to receive feedback in the same piecemeal, uncertain, unwieldy manner.
 How can a beta reader give any sort of credible advice if the work is raw, unfinished and merely pending?
 This sort of symbiotic relationship is ultimately worthless, a waste of time for both you and the reader.
 If your book’s half done, you’re essentially asking someone to test-drive a new car without wheels or an engine.
 (Although keep reading…)

 If you’re lost in the middle of a novel and seeking advice on how to continue, look for an alpha reader.
 Instead of offering a half-baked manuscript riddled with blank patches and unfinished thoughts, consider providing a concise summary of your plot in outline form—as comprehensive and detailed a story-line as you’re able.
+Provide as much complete prose as you can, of course.
+You should have at least three or four chapters drafted in some detail (so a reader can ground him/herself in your story before perusing your outline or summary.
 You’re not looking for polishing or line-editing, you’re seeking basic story options, what might work, what might not—and, technically, not really criticism at all.
-You’re seeking an alpha reader to help you develop a fictional roadmap from Points A to Z. You’re still constructing the puzzle, seeking viable ideas to move forward.
-As my old Granny used to tell me, “Don’t worry about the wedding date if you haven’t found a girl yet.”
+You’re seeking an alpha reader to help you develop a fictional roadmap from Points A to Z. (Or D to Z, or J to Z, or whatever.)
+You’re still constructing the puzzle, seeking viable ideas to move forward.
+But, as my old Granny used to tell me, “Don’t worry about the wedding date if you haven’t found a girl yet.”

 If you’re lost in the beginning of a story—you’ve written 5 or 10 pages of an impending novel and get stuck—stop writing the novel.
 Seriously.
 If you like what you’ve written but don’t know how to proceed, change gears!
 Again, consider outlining before you continue.
 Or see if you can finish the work as a short story.
 Give yourself the opportunity to write 10-20 pages with a definitive middle and end in mind.
 If you find the idea of writing 300-400 pages too daunting, break it down into more manageable pieces.
 Think of yourself as writing a series of integrated short stories instead of chapters—and worry not about subsequent chapters you intend to write.
 (See Rule #16: Focus On The Now.)
 If you find yourself with a complete story, maybe you’re on your way to writing a collection.
 However, if you find yourself with more to say on the matter—keep writing, one page at a time.

-Conversely, don’t offer friends and/or family—even if it’s your well-intentioned mother!—a complete 300 or 400+ page manuscript and expect an overnight perusal.
+• Conversely, don’t offer friends and/or family—even if it’s your well-intentioned mother!—a complete 300 or 400+ page manuscript and expect an overnight perusal.
 Or an impartial reading for that matter.
 Proactive reading (that is, comprehensive understanding and the resulting rational feedback) is a lengthy, intense and often laborious process.

-So if you’re looking for erstwhile familial advice, ask for a partial read—no more than the first 10 or 20 pages of your manuscript.
+So if you’re looking for erstwhile familial advice, ask for a partial read—perhaps no more than the first 10 or 20 pages of your manuscript.
 It’s a far less obtrusive, demanding request.
 Shorter excerpts will prompt more in-depth feedback.
 If you like the resulting comments, and your reader(s) enjoy the assistance, either ask if they’ll read another 20 (or more!) pages, or wait for them to offer.
 If you have a friend who’s good at editing and is willing to take on your entire novel, awesome!
-But consider a bottle of wine or even a cash payment ($100-$200 if you can afford it) in return, or offer a return of services if you’re both writers.
+But consider a bottle of wine or even a cash payment ($100-$200 if you can afford it) in return, or offer an exchange of services if you’re both writers.
 You can also seek out an outline alpha or beta reader for about the same price.
 But definitely do some basic research.
 Some will be well worth the cost — others, not so much.

 BTW, I know more than a few writers who are loathe to accept any sort of critical feedback.
 These writers (some who are struggling with their efforts) abhor suggestions and/or possible solutions to potential problems.
 They assume—incorrectly—that a novel must be a solitary effort, and that any outside advice somehow diminishes and/or voids the author’s ‘ownership’ of the story.
 My response is a resounding, “Bogus!”
-Even if you accept feedback that ultimately dictated that you to rewrite your entire novel—the book is unquestionable yours and yours alone.
+Even if you accept feedback that ultimately dictates that you to rewrite your entire novel—the book is yours and yours alone.
 Every word that is either axed or that remains resolutely in place (and in what precise order) is ultimately your decision.
 That’s your call.
 It’s your book.
 Period.

 Should a literary agent or commercial publisher accept your manuscript, (congrats!) your options are truncated.
-Both agents and publishers are risking that you (and your manuscript) will be successful and profitable, and once they sign a writer as a client, each will strive to produce the best possible book possible.
+Both agents and publishers are risking that you (and your manuscript) will be successful and profitable, and once they sign a writer as a client, each will strive to produce the best book possible.
 With rare exception, that success will be predicated upon your level of assistance.

-Do realize that an agents, editors and reputable publishers* won’t have the same visceral connection as you (the writer) to the finished manuscript—and yet each has an invested interests in producing the best version of your book possible.
-Both an agent and a freelance editor have reputations that depend upon assisting you with a pristine, professional work of fiction (or non-fiction).
+Do realize that an agents, editors and reputable publishers* won’t have the same visceral connection as you (the writer) to the finished manuscript—and yet each has an invested interest in producing the best possible version of your book.
+Both an agent and a publisher’s editor have reputations that depend upon assisting you with pristine, professional prose.
 A publisher has intrinsic knowledge about designing and marketing books, and if you find yourself in that enviable position of being a contracted writer, keep in mind that their opinions count.
 A legit publisher’s in-house editor has a paycheck to earn.
 A commercial publisher will drop upwards of $10K simply producing both a printed book (and cover), and an ebook for publication.
 Mainstream publishers may even risk additional tens of thousands on marketing, PR and in branding you as a viable—meaning capable of producing multiple profit-making or even best-selling books—author.

 Agents and publishers who see the value of your work are typically happy to work with you, if rewrites are advised.
 Your input can be invaluable… but don’t get cocky!
 As the author, you are no longer in charge.
 Working with a legit publisher (one who does not charge writers to publisher their work) can be both an exasperating and blissful experience — but the fine art of compromise is essential.
 If you’re loathe to cut a single word, to rewrite a scene or take erstwhile advice…it’s time for a reality check, because usually their opinions will take precedence.
 So my best advice?
 Go with the flow.